 What is the warranty?

-New doors and openers are covered by a minimum one-year warranty on material and workmanship.
+New doors and openers are covered by a minimum two-year warranty on material and workmanship.
+We are the only company that offers a two year warranty on workmanship.
 We also provide you with a five-year spring warranty.
 Several doors and openers have extended material warranties beyond the first year.
 Service and repair work warranties are 90-days on parts and 30-days on labor.

 What kind of doors and openers do you repair?